 The inability to forgive is caused by disconnection.
 Be wary of those who seek forgiveness through empty apologies or those who apologize but aren’t willing to be accountable.
 Also be wary of those who preach forgiveness to be the responsibility of the offended.
 Remembering the offense without hatred is the key.
 But that is not forgiveness.
-It is an act of prudence.
+It is an act of prudence and you can call it anything you want.
 It is healthy.
 It allows the victim to move on without the burden of hate.
 Remember, forgiveness can only be possible through apology and atonement.

 “Add-ons and comments”: